Trapper Keeper: Design history

-Three years after the Trapper Keeper was released, the design was tweaked to include a Velcro strap instead of the initial metal buckle.
+Three years after the Trapper Keeper was released, the design was tweaked to include a Velcro strap instead of the initial metal snap.
 This design change allowed for greater ease of use and more efficient manufacturing.

 The Designer Series ran from 1988 to 1995, and introduced "fashionable, funky and sometimes psychedelic designs...
 The company also made a deal with Lisa Frank... and licensed cartoon characters like Garfield and Sonic the Hedgehog."

 From 1996 to 1999, Mead released a collection of notebooks and folders known as "FuturoCity", featuring futuristic city and landscape designs.

 In 2007, a new version of Trapper Keeper featured a magnetic closure in place of the Velcro closure, a customizable front cover, and binder dividers instead of Trapper folders.

-In 2014, another new version of the Trapper Keeper was released, featuring a metal button closure, as well as a new feature called "Snapper Trappers", which are plastic strips that act as dividers and they can have regular notebooks attached to them in addition to folders and dividers; the Snapper Trappers can be placed or removed without having to open the rings of the binder.
+In 2014, another new version of the Trapper Keeper was released, featuring a metal button closure, as well as a new feature called "Snapper Trappers", which are plastic strips that act as dividers and can have regular notebooks attached to them in addition to folders and dividers; the Snapper Trappers can be placed or removed without having to open the rings of the binder.

-For the 2015 school year, Trapper Keeper introduced Star Wars Trapper Keeper supplies, Hello Kitty Trapper Keeper supplies, and a new patterned line called Fun In The Sun.
+For the 2015 school year, Trapper Keeper introduced Star Wars Trapper Keeper supplies, and Hello Kitty Trapper Keeper supplies, and a new patterned line called Fun in the Sun.

 Mead brought back the original design for the Trapper Keeper with most of its original features in 2021.